 Aside from hair loss, people with alopecia areata also may notice:

-Most people who develop this alopecia areata are otherwise healthy and do not
+The majority of individuals who develop alopecia are otherwise healthy and do not

 develop other autoimmune diseases.

-Having one autoimmune disease, may increase the risk of developing another one, such as thyroid disease or vitiligo, a condition in which patients lose pigmentation of their skin.
-People who have alopecia areata also may have a higher risk of developing an allergic condition such as eczema, asthma, or nasal allergies.
+Having an autoimmune disease like alopecia areata may increase an individual's risk of developing another.
+Examples include thyroid disease or vitiligo, which is a condition that causes pigment loss in the skin.
+Individuals with alopecia areata may also have a higher risk of developing an allergic condition such as eczema, asthma, or nasal allergies.

-Our dermatologists can often diagnose alopecia areata by looking at the areas with hair loss.
-Sometimes Dr. Bahr ( Our dermatologist ) will need to remove a few hairs or perform a biopsy of the bald area.
-To perform a biopsy, our dermatologist will remove some skin and examine it under a microscope.
+Dr. Bahr can identify alopecia areata by simply observing the areas with hair loss.
+Occasionally he will need to collect a few hairs or perform a biopsy of the affected area, then examining it under a microscope.

 Many people find that their hair regrows without treatment.
 Hair regrowth can be slow.
 Though, some people do not see the hair regrowth they expect.